JoshAaronLevy/levy-home/docs/02-swiftui-architecture.md

 This document defines the target architecture for rebuilding the Levy Home mobile app as a native iOS-only SwiftUI application in `levy-home`.

+Product scope update: Levy Home is now a family-focused home notification and lightweight control application.
+It remains curated and narrow: it is not a Home Assistant replacement, full smart-home dashboard, automation builder, or camera application.

 It builds on `docs/01-migration-discovery.md` and does not repeat the full discovery inventory.
-The current Expo/React Native app in `levy-home-app` remains the product reference.
-The first native migration replaces only the mobile client.
-The existing Node/Express API may remain during the first phase.
+The current Expo/React Native app in `levy-home-app` is deprecated and should be used only as a conceptual reference because it was not fully validated. `levy-home` is the working project for new SwiftUI and supporting API/backend code.
+Any reused API ideas should be ported or recreated in `levy-home` rather than implemented in `levy-home-app`, unless explicitly directed otherwise.

-The architecture intentionally separates three workstreams:
+The architecture intentionally separates four workstreams:

-1. UI/client parity work: rebuild the tabs, models, API client, timeline, settings, and debug UI in SwiftUI.
+1. Product UI/client parity work: rebuild Home as the primary command center, keep Activity/Events, add a lightweight Notifications hub for delivery status and preferences, and move Debug out of primary navigation.
+2. Lightweight control/status work: support selected Home Assistant status and actions through the Levy Home API facade.
-2. Native APNs registration work: replace Expo mobile push-token registration with native iOS notification permission and APNs device-token registration.
+3. Native APNs registration work: replace Expo mobile push-token registration with native iOS notification permission and APNs device-token registration.
-3. Backend push-provider migration work: update the API push provider from Expo push tokens to APNs-capable delivery.
+4. Backend push-provider migration work: update the API push provider from Expo push tokens to APNs-capable delivery.

 These workstreams should not be collapsed into one milestone.
 Client parity can progress against the existing API before native push delivery is complete.